 2. Sort through the contents

 - Go through food items and get rid of anything that’s spoilt or past it’s use-by date.

-- Next clean the insides of the cupboards using hot water and washing up liquid or if they’re particularly grubby squirt with antibacterial spray and wipe down.
+- Next clean the insides of the cupboards using hot water and washing up liquid or if they’re particularly grubby squirt with antibacterial spray and wipe the surfaces down.